Château Haut-Marbuzet - Saint-Estèphe 2021

 About the wine:

-Fresh and minty, with notes of graphite and ripe black fruit, Ch.
-Haut-Marbuzet boasts a bouquet that is both quintessentially Médoc and charming.
+Fresh and minty, with notes of graphite and ripe black fruits, Ch.
+Haut-Marbuzet has a bouquet that is both distinctly Médoc-style and charming.
 On the palate, it is juicy and linear, with a delicate texture, beautiful tannins, and a barely perceptible hint of oak.
 It conveys a sense of slow maturation.
-A truly fine wine in the making.
-Well done!
+A truly beautiful wine in the making.
+Bravo!

 4.6/5